andreafarina/SOLUS/example/example_200202_series/README.md

  - Set your directory to a folder in /dt_prior_0.01/ .
    Each folder contains initialisation files for the reconstruction of the experimental data coming from different combinations of inclusion/bulk and a file containing the extrapolated 3D shape.
    The extrapolated shape from US is already set in the in the initialisation files
- - The initialisation file RECsettings.m can be modified to allow for different parameters of reconstruction
- - The path to the extrapolated 3D shape is set in REC.solver.prior.path =''
+ - The initialisation file RECsettings.m can be modified to allow for different parameters of reconstruction e.g. the extrapolated shape to be used in reconstruction can be changed by modifying the value of the variable REC.solver.prior.path='/path/to/new/shape.mat' where the required *.mat files can be generated with Gen3Dshape.m.
  - Run run_DOT.m

 Reconstruction with CVylindrical prior